-Research in the lab focuses on linkages among the hydrological cycle, ecosystem processes, and human activities, with the goal of advancing natural resources conservation and management.
-Current work focuses on three primary topics:
+Research in the Watershed Ecology Lab focuses on linkages among the hydrological cycle, ecosystem processes, and human activities, with the goal of developing new scientific knowledge and engineering tools to advance natural resources conservation and management.
+The lab works in three broad areas:

 1. Hydrological, Ecological and Human Drivers of Coastal Change

-2. Social-Ecological Effects of Hydroelectric Dams in the Amazon
+3. Social-Ecological Effects of Dams and other Disturbances in the Amazon

 Hydrological, Ecological, and Human Drivers of Coastal Change